eltonlazzarin/happy/README.md

 ## 👨🏻‍💻 About the project

 <p>Happy is a project that aims to bring people together to visit children and teenagers in orphanages in order to make their days more joyful.
-Both on the web and on the mobile version, the institutions that house these children and adolescents can register and from there, through a map inside the platform, volunteers can choose the closest institution, or the one that is most interesting and get informed with them how to schedule a visitation and / or donation of materials that it is currently needing.
+Both on the web and on the mobile version, the institutions that house these children and adolescents can register and from there, through a map inside the platform, volunteers can choose the closest institution, or the one that is most interesting and get informed with them how to schedule a visitation and/or donation of materials that it is currently needing.

-This is a project developed during # NextLevelWeek3.
-An online programming event offered by Rocketseat that shows how to use the JavaScript / TypeScript stack, on the backend with Nodejs, on the frontend with ReactJS and on the mobile using Expo.</p>
+This is a project developed during #NextLevelWeek3.
+An online programming event offered by Rocketseat that shows how to use the JavaScript/TypeScript stack, on the backend with Nodejs, on the frontend with ReactJS and on the mobile using Expo.</p>

 ## 🚀 Backend Technologies